-- In summer, for ladies I recommend comfy leather sandals and for men smart-casual sneakers.
+- For ladies, I recommend comfy leather sandals for the day and enclosed leather shoes for evening.

-Bring along your most-used Japan travel guide book and leave it in your suitcase as you may wish to reference it whilst you’re away.
+Bring along your most-used Singapore travel guide book and leave it in your suitcase as you may wish to reference it whilst you’re away.
 As well as researching online, I used the below Lonely Planet Singapore travel guidebook to plan my visits.

 Small amount of cash (to start)

-As a general rule of thumb, I withdraw around 360 USD per week as spending money when I’m in Japan (this is overkill – but I love splurging on souvenirs and experiences!)
+As a general rule of thumb, I use around 500 SGD per week as spending money when I’m in Singapore (this is absolute overkill, but I love splurging on souvenirs and experiences!)

-To save on ATM fees, I withdraw yen once per week and leave enough for one day in my card holder.
+To save on ATM fees, I withdraw SGD once per week and leave enough for one day in my card holder.
 The rest of the cash I keep in my hotel’s safe or locked in my luggage and take from it each day, so I’m not carrying around bundles of notes all at once.

-Are you planning your honeymoon in Japan?
-Don’t forget your camera to capture all those upcoming memories!
+When packing for Singapore, naturally don’t forget your camera to capture your upcoming memories!
 It’s a good idea to pack spare batteries and SD cards, too.
 I use the compact Canon G7X Mark III so I’m not lugging around heavy gear all day.

 TIP: My guide to mid-range travel resources covers all the gear I use and more.

-What to pack for Japan in summer?
-Keep things simple and create a capsule wardrobe where each piece is able to mix-and-matched with the others.
-This makes multiple outfit combinations without having to pack extra things.
+With that said, what to pack for Singapore clothing-wise?
+Keep things simple and create a capsule wardrobe where each piece is able to mix-and-match with others.
+This creates multiple outfit combinations without having to pack extra things.

 - Tops: For men and women, lightweight and loose-fitting T-shirts, tops (ladies, more on what NOT to wear further down the page); natural fabrics such as linen and cotton are cool and breathable in the heat.

 - Bottoms: Skirts (short and long) and shorts for ladies, men may prefer chino-type shorts (board shorts are a bit too casual).

 - Dresses: Long and short, they’re nice to change into in the evenings after long days of sightseeing.